PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

 limited application.
 However, if you can use the apply family of functions, you can do the same with their parallel breathren.
 It also demonstrates the `--mem=50g` flag in the example script.
-The matrix we make is quite large, and CPUs come with a default allocation (4 GB x 4) that isn't quite enough, so we just ask for more.
+The matrix we make is quite large, and CPUs come with a default allocation that isn't quite enough, so we just ask for more.

 Since this task is isolated to one node and one shared parent, we can merrily